Resistance-Lab/resistancelab_site/index.md

 {% include box.html %}

-## Our current campaign
+## Our current work

-Use of tasers in Greater Manchester

-Our first report is on the growing threat of tasers used against citizens.
-[Snappy summary].
-[Key demands].
+_"A Growing Threat to Life: Taser usage by Greater Manchester Police"_ is our first report.
+It details the growing threat of Taser use against citizens in Greater Manchester and the UK.

+Our report highlights the alarming growth of Taser use by UK Police.
+It raises concerns about the use of Taser against children, some of whom are under 11, and the extremely disproportional use against Black citizens.

+Based upon the growing 'threat to life' posed by Taser, we call for its abolition.

 [Read the report](/our-work/tasers){:.btn}